aaronweatherall/zf2-mailchimp/readme.md

 Updates
 -------
 12/04/2013 - Major overhaul of service/mapper architecture.
+14/04/2013 - Rewrote the submit mechanism and cleaned up subscriber service.

 Contributing
 ------------
 If you want to see this module move along faster, please feel free to pick a section, start coding and submit pull requests!
 I'm interested in contributions for
 - Unit Tests
-- Rewriting the actual submit mechanism
 - Add other sections not yet completed
 - Code improvements (I'm still learning, so would appreciate feedback)